Free Access To Email Exclusive ContentGet notified and be the first to know when new & hot content drops

 Malaria infection in humans is mostly characterized by periodic attacks of fever and chills, anemia, splenomegaly (enlargement of the spleen), and often fatal complications.

-In the early 21st century the occurance of malaria, and the number of deaths caused by the disease, seemed to be reducing.
+In the early 21st century, the occurrence of malaria, and the number of deaths caused by the disease, seemed to be reducing.
 For example, the World Health Organization (WHO) estimated that in 2000 there were 233 million cases of malaria worldwide, which resulted in roughly 985,000 deaths, mostly of young children in Africa.
 In 2010 there were an estimated 216 million cases and 655,000 deaths.
 By 2018, cases had increased to 228 million worldwide, though deaths had continued to decline, numbering about 405,000 that year.

 China became the 40th country to be officially declared malaria free in 2021 by WHO which is the most populous country worldwide to have been granted the designation.
 China had not experienced any indigenous cases for three years in a row, the qualification required to achieve WHO’s malaria-free certification.